-Though much time can be spent with the chimpanzees, the problem is with keeping up with them since they move so fast on the trees and cannot keep at one spot.
+Though much time can be spent with the chimpanzees, the problem is with keeping up with them since they move so fast in the trees and cannot stay in one spot.

-When taking up the chimpanzee trekking experience in Rwanda, the activity starts from three reception centers known as Uwinka, Kitabi and Gisakura respectively.
-Not like other activities for the morning chimpanzee trekking experience, individuals are expected to go to the park so early and the drive to the trek start point in the forest is at 5:00 am.
-The chimpanzees can be heard from a distance from their deafening screams, loud hoots and booming hitting of the tree barks and buttress.
+When taking up the chimpanzee trekking experience in Rwanda, the activity starts from three reception centers known as Uwinka, Kitabi, and Gisakura respectively.
+Not like other activities for the morning chimpanzee trekking experience, individuals are expected to go to the park early and the drive to the trek start point in the forest is at 5:00 a.m.
+The chimpanzees can be heard from a distance by their deafening screams, loud hoots, and booming hitting of the tree barks and buttresses.

-The advantage with trekking chimpanzees in Rwanda is that the park is close to the capital of Kigali with about 4 and half hours’ drive.
-Chimpanzee trekking is much more fast paced which makes it more adventurous and exciting than the famous gorilla trekking.
+The advantage of trekking chimpanzees in Rwanda is that the park is close to the capital of Kigali about 4 and half hours’ drive.
+Chimpanzee trekking is much more fast-paced which makes it more adventurous and exciting than the famous gorilla trekking.
 You can combine both while on a Rwanda safari.

-There are several destinations in Uganda that are habitat to chimpanzees.
+There are several destinations in Uganda that are habitats for chimpanzees.
 Some spots are natural habitats for chimpanzee tracking whereas others are not natural habitats but you can see the chimps.
 Here is where you can see chimpanzees and trek chimpanzees in Uganda

 Kyambura Gorge is the only destination in Uganda where you will have to visit the chimps below sea level.
 The chimpanzees live in a gorge that is about 100m deep at its deepest spot.
-Unlike other chimpanzees, this population lives below within the gorge and make it an extra ordinary experience to trek them.
-However, the chimpanzees here are few and therefore sightings are not that marvelous.
+Unlike other chimpanzees, this population lives below the gorge which makes it an extraordinary experience to trek them.
+However, the chimpanzees here are few, and therefore sightings are not that marvelous.
 If you want to have a magical experience, then trek in Kyambura you may never find this experience anywhere else.
 The trekking safari can be tailored with a visit to Queen Elizabeth National Park.

 Wondering where to trek chimpanzees?
 Chimpanzee trekking in Uganda vs Rwanda is the perfect way to choose your next destination.